-Check out Xbox DIY’s tips on how to reduce input lag for a more enjoyable and stress free gaming experience.
-And if you already broke your controller in a fit of rage, don’t worry because we can help you with that too.
+Check out Xbox DIY’s tips on how to reduce input lag for a more enjoyable and stress-free gaming experience.

 1. Buy a 120hz Refresh Rate TV